 On the bottom left-hand side, you can see a preview of the file size.
 This is useful when there are size constraints on a website and you need to lower the quality or the size of the image.

 Click on Save… to choose the location in the new window, and click on Save again.

-In this tutorial, we've covered a couple of cool effects that will provide different results for everyone.
-Be sure to post yours in the comments below!
+In this tutorial, we've reviewed how to do a music poster design in Photoshop and learned how to edit bitmap in Photoshop.
+We covered a couple of cool effects that will provide different results for everyone.
 Today, we've learned to:

 - Convert images into Bitmap mode in order to create a screen-printed effect.

 - Use Layer Masks and Clipping Masks to change colors on a single layer.